 Legal steps for filing for divorce in California

-Let’s remember that California law allows for a “no fault” divorce, which means that in the state of California the spouse asking for divorce doesn’t need to proof any wrongdoing by the other spouse.
-A typical divorce case could last 6 months from start to finish, and you can consider yourself completely divorce and legally able to enter into a new marriage only when you receive the final divorce certificate carried out by the judge who proceeded your case.
+Let’s remember that California law allows for a “no fault” divorce, which means that in the state of California the spouse asking for a divorce doesn’t need to prove any wrongdoing by the other spouse.
+A typical divorce case could last 6 months from start to finish and you can consider yourself completely divorce and legally able to enter into a new marriage only when you receive the final divorce certificate carried out by the judge who proceeded your case.

-The first step to carry out when an individual decides to file for divorce is to delivered the “Summons and Complaint” to the spouse.
-This will inform your spouse that you are asking for divorce.
-It’s important to hire a legal courier service or service of process company or a trustworthy third party who dan deliver the Summons because the party requesting the divorce is not allowed to serve this papers.
+The first step to carry out when an individual decides to file for divorce is to deliver the “Summons and Complaint” to the spouse.
+This will inform your spouse that you are asking for a divorce.
+It’s important to hire a legal courier service or service of process company or a trustworthy third party who can deliver the Summons because the party requesting the divorce is not allowed to serve these papers.

-The divorce proceeding start when you file your divorce with the local family court, the law requires the following documents to accompany the petition:
+The divorce proceedings start when you file your divorce with the local family court.
+The law requires the following documents to accompany the petition:

 - Certificate of marriage

 - The proposal for an agreement

 - The final agreement reached between the couple.